 Jesus did not take a sinless nature but He had the same nature that Abraham’s children possessed.
 He was tempted in the same way we are, yet He never once yielded to or entertained sin.
 He remained undefiled by sin and was always totally pure and holy.
 “Wherefore in all things it behoved him to be made like unto his brethren, that he might be a merciful and faithful high priest in things pertaining to God” (Hebrews 2:17).

-“Was made of the seed of David according to the flesh” (Romans 1:3).
-Jesus, like all others, inherited the nature of David after the flesh, but He did not yield to the inherent weaknesses of that nature.
+The Son of God “was made of the seed of David according to the flesh” (Romans 1:3).
+Like all others, He inherited the nature of David after the flesh, but He did not yield to the inherent weaknesses of that nature.
 “For as much then as the children are partakers of flesh and blood, he also himself likewise took part of the same” (Hebrews 2:14).
-Jesus really did enter into the same nature man possessed.

 Check out our Bible Answers page for more information on a variety of topics.